VirgilSecurity/virgil-sdk-x/docs/objectivec/get-started/encrypted-communication.md

 It is very easy to encrypt data for secure communications in a few simple steps.
 In this tutorial, we are helping two people communicate with full (end-to-end) **encryption**.

-Due to limited time and resources, developers often resort to third-party solutions to transfer data, which do not have an open source API, a full cycle of data security that would ensure integrity and confidentiality.
+Due to limited time and resources, developers often resort to the third-party solutions to transfer data, which do not have an open source API, a full cycle of data security that would ensure integrity and confidentiality.
 Thus, all of your data could be read by the third party.
 Virgil offers a solution without these weaknesses.

 ![Encrypted Communication](/docs/objectivec/img/encrypted_communication_intro.png "Encrypted Communication")